TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/MenuHierarchy.rst

 The first headline of an .rst file is its "doctitle".
 That is the document's title property.
 It is used for references and appears in menus.

-General rules for using `..toctree::`
+General Rules for Using `..toctree::`
 =====================================

 .. rst-class:: bignums